Women's Trauma Treatment Centers for Addiction in Texas

 Healing takes time.
 That’s why we offer multiple levels of care so that women can receive the support they need at every stage of recovery.
 Whether you need residential treatment, partial hospitalization, or intensive outpatient care, we provide a pathway to long-term healing.

-Not all treatment centers are equipped to truly treat trauma.
+Not all women’s trauma treatment centers offer the same level of expertise.
 Many provide trauma-informed care, but at The Fullbrook Center, we go further.
 We don’t just acknowledge trauma—we help women work through it in a way that creates lasting healing.

 Every woman’s treatment plan is personalized because no two trauma stories are the same.
 Our aftercare and relapse prevention planning ensure that women leave our center with the tools they need to sustain their recovery.
 Because healing is not just about getting sober—it’s about rebuilding a life that feels safe, meaningful, and full of possibility.